Doctor Doom: Fictional character biography

-1990s

-When Franklin Richards was kidnapped by Onslaught, Doctor Doom joined forces with the Fantastic Four, Avengers and the X-Men to battle him in Central Park.
-During the fight, Doom was forced to sacrifice himself alongside others to contain Onslaught, which allowed the X-Men to destroy him.
-Though believed dead, Doom and the heroes were saved by Franklin, who created a pocket dimension called Counter-Earth, where Doom later uncovered a secret power linked to Franklin and persuaded the boy to relinquish control of the world.

-2000s

-When Susan Richards faced complications with her second pregnancy, Johnny Storm contacted Doctor Doom for help, knowing he couldn't resist the chance to outdo Reed.
-Doom saved Susan's daughter and cured Johnny's inability to "flame off" by channeling Johnny's excess energy into her.
-Afterward, Doom named the baby "Valeria" and plotted to make her his familiar.
-His lust for power led to him sacrifice his long-lost love Valeria to demons for magical powers equivalent to years of sorcery study.
-With this power, he trapped Franklin in Hell, immobilized Doctor Strange, and neutralized the Fantastic Four.
-However, Reed freed Doctor Strange's astral self, allowing them to outsmart Doom and provoke his demonic benefactors to take him to Hell.
+When Susan Richards faced complications with her second pregnancy, Johnny Storm contacts Doctor Doom for help; Doom saves Susan's daughter and cured Johnny's inability to "flame off" by channeling Johnny's excess energy into her.
+Afterward, Doom names the baby "Valeria" and plotted to make her his familiar.
+His lust for power leads him to sacrifice his long-lost love Valeria to demons for magical powers equivalent to years of sorcery study.
+With this power, he trapped Franklin Richards in Hell, immobilized Doctor Strange, and neutralizes the Fantastic Four.
+However, Reed frees Doctor Strange's astral self, allowing them to outsmart Doom and provoke his demonic benefactors to take him to Hell.

-To eliminate Doom as a threat, Reed took control of Latveria to dismantle his equipment, and planned to trap them both in a pocket dimension.
-This backfired when the team intervened, leading Doom to transfer his spirit into Sue, Johnny, and Ben.
-Reed was forced to kill Ben to stop Doom.
-Doom returned to Hell, and Reed later used a machine Doom had once created to travel to Heaven and restore Ben to life.
-Doom remained in Hell until he escaped during a dimensional tear caused by Mjölnir's fall to Earth, though he focused on rebuilding his power base instead of lifting the hammer.
-These events were later removed from Marvel continuity in the 2015 Secret Wars.
+To eliminate Doom as a threat, Reed takes control of Latveria to dismantle his equipment, and plans to trap them both in a pocket dimension.
+This backfires when the team intervened, leading Doom to transfer his spirit into Sue, Johnny, and Ben.
+Reed is forced to kill Ben to stop Doom.
+Doom returns to Hell, and Reed uses a machine Doom had once created to travel to Heaven and restore Ben to life.

-Later, a Doombot was defeated by Reed Richards, Hank Pym, Iron Man, and She-Hulk in New York City, raising questions about Doom's involvement.
-In the midst of the superhero Civil War, he sends a message to Storm and the Black Panther, inviting an alliance between Latveria and Wakanda.
-In Latveria, Panther spurns the invitation, detonating an EMP that blacked out a local portion of Latveria before Doctor Doom's robots could destroy his ship.
-It is later revealed that Doom is working with the Red Skull on a weapon, believing it would lead him to become the Baron of Iron, despite his disagreements with the Skull's principles.